scc-digitalhub/validation-framework/library/docs/source/docs/dataresource.rst

    RESOURCE = dj.DataResource(path="path-to-data",
                               name="res-name",
                               store="store-name",
-                              schema="path to a data schema or an embedded schema", package="name of the package to which the resource belongs", title="human readable name",
+                              tableSchema="path to a data schema or an embedded schema", package="name of the package to which the resource belongs", title="human readable name",
                               description="description of the resource")